-Communication to students: The graduate program will need to specify the application document(s) needed within the provisional admit letter, print a copy of it, and send it to the student.
+Communication to students: The graduate program will need to specify the application document(s) needed within the provisional admit letter and send it to the student.

 Conditional admission: Indicates the applicant must meet specific conditions set by the degree program before attaining full admission status.
 Individual graduate programs determine the parameters of conditional admission and set the deadline(s) by which the conditions need to be met.
 Examples of specific conditions include: